-Approved by the AIS Board of Directors, January 5, 2021
+Approved by the AIS Board of Directors, January 5, 2021 Revision approved by the AIS Board of Directors, May 25, 2022

 The judges training program is one of the most vital parts of the American Iris Society.
 Members who serve as judges have duties and responsibilities to fulfill.
-Accomplishing those duties and responsibilities, requires a judge to study, visit gardens and grow a representative collection of iris.
+Accomplishing those duties and responsibilities, requires a judge to study, visit gardens and grow a representative collection of irises.

 The accredited judge is the backbone of the American Iris Society (AIS) judging program and is responsible for the selection of award winners.
-It is the judges' votes that determine which iris receive awards and thus are recommended to the public.
+It is the judges' votes that determine which irises receive awards and thus are recommended to the public.
 Serving as a judge is a privilege and the duties should be fulfilled with dedication.
 Because they represent the American Iris Society, judges should conduct themselves in a manner which will bring credit to the organization.